Rufus For Real

 You Asked, I Answered

-Medium shells are my go-to because they catch all that cheesy taco sauce, but rotini, penne, fusilli, bowtie, or even broken spaghetti work great.
-Use whatever you have on hand.
+Medium shells are ideal because they hold onto all that creamy taco sauce, but rotini, penne, fusilli, bowties, or elbow macaroni all work well too.

 Will the pasta keep soaking up the sauce?

-If cheesy, cozy skillet dinners are your thing, here are a few more recipes you’ll want on repeat.
+If cheesy, cozy Mexican-inspired dinners are your thing, here are a few more recipes you’ll want on repeat.

 • Crispy Taco Bake – Your dinner-style chilaquiles bake loaded with beef, cheese, and crunchy chips.